 What makes topsoil the most desirable layer of soil is its richness in organic matter and microorganisms.
 Adding organic matter is an excellent way to amend newly purchased topsoil or existing soil in your garden.
 It replenishes nutrients, improves aeration and drainage; thus, allowing both air and water to reach the root level.
 Furthermore, it will neutralize soil pH over time.

 Although not limited to compost, sources of organic matter include aged manure and cover crops.
 The reason why fresh manure isn’t desirable for this purpose is that it may burn plants, contain harmful bacteria, and smells unpleasant, especially if the garden is right next to the house.
 Cover crops are crops planted at the end of the season and remain over winter.
 It acts as an organic mulch until it is tilled into the soil.

-While we are on the subject of mulch, mulching keeps the soil cool, prevents evaporation, and even weed growth.
-When the mulch used is organic, it will breakdown over time and add organic matter back into the soil.
+While we are on the subject of mulch, mulching keeps the soil cool, prevents evaporation and even weed growth.
+When the mulch used is organic, it will break down over time and add organic matter to the soil.